 3. Side Dishes

-If your host has one oven, it can be tricky to prepare both the bird and the traditional sides.
+If your host only has one oven, it can be tricky to prepare both the bird and the traditional sides.
 Ask in advance if there's anything you can bring to round out the meal.
 Opt for a crowd-pleaser that can be made in advance and reheated while the turkey is resting or, better yet, something that doesn't require any additional prep at all.

 Get Inspired: 20 Thanksgiving Sides You Can Bring to Friendsgiving